-When a doctor measures heart rate by looking at a watch and counting the beats during a 15-, 30- or 60-second interval, an average heart rate is obtained.
+When a doctor measures heart rate by looking at a watch and counting the beats during a 15-, 30- or 60-sec interval, an average heart rate is obtained.
 Since only whole beats are counted in this method, the method is not very accurate, and the rate obtained does not correspond to the true heart rate.
 The error is larger with shorter counting intervals.

 The true heart rate is the most accurate indication of heart rate.
 It is obtained by counting both whole and fractional beats during a fixed time interval.
 Since the counting period is usually not determined by the heartbeats themselves, more than one whole beat is typically counted, and this true heart rate is therefore also an average rate.